-On page 137 texting and driving is given as an example of an irrational behaviour because it can kill us and other people.
-How much exactly should a rational person care about others?
-According to the popular definition a rational person seems to more caring about others than a completely selfish person but less caring than someone who is totally self-sacrificing.
-What is the unspecified right level of caring about others that we need to show to be rational?
+On page 137 texting and driving is given as an example of an irrational behavior.
+This is because it can kill us and other people.
+Then, how much exactly should a rational person care about others?
+Maybe a rational person can care more about others than a completely selfish person.
+That said, they might be less caring than someone who is totally self-sacrificing.
+What then is the unspecified right level of caring about others that we need to show to be rational?
+It isn’t clear.

 Strangely the one thing I was left very clear about after reading Ariely’s advice is that hating squirrels is irrational.
+(My dog would be irrational by this viewpoint).
 But if you see squirrels as “immoral” (Ariely, 2015, page 72) why shouldn’t you “rationally” hate the furry little creatures?

 Read: Dan Ariely, 2015, Irrationally Yours, Harper Perennial.